Presentation & Scope

 - Protections against overflowing erosion of embankment dams and fluvial levees.

-The scope of the Protections 2020 seminar will be focused on:
+The scope of the Protections 2022 seminar will be focused on the following topics:

 - Overtopping protection systems.